 - What is the Seattle Academy College Advising timeline?

 - How is College Advising tracking changes to College Admission?

 - Will getting into college be easier?
 Harder?

-- What is currently happening with standardized testing?
+- What in general is happening with standardized testing?

 - What are good ways especially for 11th and 12th graders to show interest to colleges?
 Why does this matter?